alirezaabbaszadeh/Account-Seller-Bot/README.md

 ## Features
 - Admin can add products with price, credentials, TOTP secret, and an optional name.
+- Products may also be added interactively from the admin menu or by running `/addproduct` with no arguments.
 - Users can browse products and submit payment proof.
 - Admin approves purchases and credentials are sent to the buyer.
 - Buyers can obtain a current authenticator code with `/code <product_id>`.